Here’s something most investors don’t realize: there’s a gap in the apartment market that savvy buyers can exploit.

 Financing Apartment Buildings

 The financing world changes at 5 units.
-Youβre now in commercial territory.
-Explore commercial mortgage solutions designed for multi-family properties.
+You’re now in commercial territory.
+Understanding your multifamily mortgage financing options is critical before you start shopping for buildings.

 Commercial loans have different characteristics than residential mortgages: shorter terms (5-10 years typically), balloon payments requiring refinancing, rates based on property performance not just borrower credit, and debt service coverage ratio requirements.